Subhangi-G/School_District_Analysis/README.md

 - Similarly, no changes were observed in the average reading scores, for each grade level, from each school, except the scores for the ninth graders from Thomas High School were removed.
 - The scores by school spending per student were not impacted.
 This is expected because the scores of ninth graders will not impact the school budget for each student.\
 However, it is observed is that higher budget per student does not have a positive impact on student performace.
 On the contrary, there is a negative correlation between spending per student and the scores.
 - The scores by school size were not impacted after replacing the grades, for similar reasons as above.
-Schools with greater than 2000 students performed markedly lower.\
+Schools with greater than 2000 students performed markedly lower, as seen below.\
-A picture of the analysis is shown below.

 ![school_size_analysis](https://user-images.githubusercontent.com/71800628/119212522-9007ad80-ba7e-11eb-810f-abee27d784d2.png)